Mail-in Voting by Military Voters and Voters who Reside Outside the U.S.

 - Member of the American Red Cross, Society of Friends, or USO serving with the Armed Forces outside of the United States or a spouse or dependent of this individual

-If you are a U.S. citizen and reside outside of the U.S., the contests you can vote for depend on whether you plan to live in the U.S. in the future.
+If you are a U.S. citizen and reside outside of the U.S., the offices you can vote for depend on whether you plan to live in the U.S. in the future.
 If you plan to live in the U.S. – even if you do not know when that might be, you can vote for all federal, state, and local offices.
 If you don’t plan to live in the U.S. again, you can vote for all federal offices.

 * Federal offices are President/Vice-President, U.S. Senate, Representatives to the U.S. Congress, and delegates to the national conventions (primary elections only).